markjacyntho/DBpediaSpotlightForMashup/README.md

         <resource> <linking property> <DBpedia resource>

-    To generate the input model from your RDF dataset, a sugestion is use SPARQL construct queries.
-After the processing, the resulting output model can be inserted in your dataset establishing Linked Data mashup with DBpedia.
+    To generate the input model from your RDF dataset, a suggestion is to use SPARQL construct queries.
+After the processing, the resulting output model can be inserted into your dataset establishing Linked Data mashup with DBpedia.

-    For convenience, the class *br.edu.iff.dbpedia_spotlight.main.Main* provides a command line application which uses this service.
-This application must receive the following command line arguments, int this order, separated by space:
+    For convenience, the class *br.edu.iff.dbpedia_spotlight.main.Main* provides a command-line application that uses this service.
+This application must receive the following command-line arguments, in this order, separated by space:
     1. with approval (y) or without approval (n);
     2. language code (en, pt, es, de, nl, fr);
     3. confidence value in interval [0.0, 1.0];